MattPickard/Project_Portfolio/Memior Project/README.md

 ### Version 2 Insights:

 While there are many more techniques that could improve this pipeline's performance, I feel happy that I was able to demonstrate the power of an ensemble approach to RAG.
+With most ensemble designs, it is important to note that by adding more techniques and complexity, the pipeline becomes slower.
+Personally, the wait times didn't bother me much for my use case, but there are always considerations with regards to other use cases where speed is a priority.
+There is a clear complexity-speed trade-off in RAG implimentations that should be considered and balanced.

-One thing I'd like to emphasize is the importance of prompt engineering in the success of this pipeline, and likely even more important in more complex pipelines.
+One more thing I'd like to emphasize is the importance of prompt engineering in the success of this pipeline, and likely even more important in more complex pipelines.
 The quality of both retrieval and response were heavily dependent on the prompt templates used.

 <a name ="microsoft-graphrag"></a>